Hannah Glasscoe UX & UI Design Portfolio

 • View possible locations

-Pain points revealed were that:
+Pain points revealed included:

 • Users were confused when they had clicked on "Order" from the Birthday landing page and then had to choose birthday again after choosing their location